openvinotoolkit/model_server/docs/age_gender_guide.md

 # Age and Gender Recognition via REST API {#ovms_docs_demo_age_gender_guide}

 ## Introduction
-This documentation presents how to use OpenVINO&trade; Model Server to execute inference requests over REST API interface.
-The demo is using a pretrained model from [open_model_zoo](https://github.com/opencv/open_model_zoo) repository.
+This article describes how to use OpenVINO&trade; Model Server to execute inference requests sent over the REST API interface.
+The demo uses a pretrained model from the [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) repository.

 ## Steps